 Meditation and mindfulness are great avenues to calm yourself.
 You don’t have to master any special chant or sit still for long periods of time.
 People meditate by taking a walk outside, by laying down and just closing their eyes for a few minutes, or by cooking or baking.

-Along a similar vein, take a visit to your local library and find a good book!
-As you become enraptured by the pages of the latest bestselling novel, you’ll find many of your troubles melt away.
+Along a similar vein, visit your local library and find a good book!
+As you become enraptured by the pages of the latest bestselling novel, you’ll find many of your troubles melting away.

 Alternatively, fill up your free time with a lucrative activity!